codinglabsong/aging-gan/README.md

     <td><img src="assets/woman2_o2y.webp" width="160" /></td>
   </tr>
 </table>

+### Considerations for Training and Improving Model
+In the case you have time and resources to better train and improve the model, good points to start are...

+- **Increase the dataset** size by adding not noisey and high quality data.
+The limit of the dataset was usually due to the lack of images for the Old group, so adding more images of older faces would certainly help.
+- Consider using **various evaluation metrics**.
+There is often not always a best single metric to measure image quality for validation.
+Utilize other metrics such as KID (Kernel Inception Distance), which yield better results with small-sample behavior, or LPIPS (Learned Perceptual Image Patch Similarity) to measure how well your model preserves content or produces diverse outputs.
+Moreover, **qualitative human evaluation** on generated samples is good practice for these image generation models instead of relying on just metrics.
+- Use a **small batch size**.
+I made the mistake in the beginning of aiming for a too high batch size for efficiency, but the discriminator easily memorized the training dataset.
+Lowering batch sizes to 1-16 are recommended, espeically if you have limited data.
+Also, you may consider adding gradient penalty or spetral normalization to hinder the discimrinator from memorization.
+- Train for **more epochs**.
+Approach this with caution for GANs, as it might easily lead to overfitting.
+It is typical for the best models to be produced before training ends.
+Use your additional metrics as explained previously to choose the best checkpoint.
+- If you really desire to output higher quality results, experiment with other **architectures** or strategies that often yield better results such as CAAE (Conditional Adversarial Autoencoders), StarGAN v2, or AttGAN.
+- Extensive **hyperparameters sweeps** would also improve your hyperparameter choices, but may be computationally expensive and time consuming.

 ## Running the Gradio Inference App
 This project includes an interactive Gradio app for making predictions with the trained model.